nickhammond/prawn-fillform/README.md

 # Prawn/Fillform: Fill Text and Images through Acroform Fields

-### Sorry, I have unfortunately no time to maintain the code. but I accept pull request
+### Sorry, I have unfortunately no time to maintain the code.
+You can use the code for any purpose.

 ## Install